 Jordan/Benson and Hedges: The words "Bitten and Hisses" plus a snake head on the nose in 1997, then "Buzzing and Hornets" with a hornet's head on the nose in subsequent seasons.
 One year, they simply blanked out a few choice letters from Benson And Hedges from the brand name on their rear wing so it read "Be on edge".
 After 9/11, they had the text changed to "Bitten Heroes" for the 2001 Italian Grand Prix

-Boring but Practical: Pit lane leapfrogging.
+Boring, but Practical: Pit lane leapfrogging.
 Not the most exciting thing ever, but because current aero regulations make cars very hard to actually pass on the track, the vast majority of position-jockeying takes place in the pits.

 But Not Too Foreign: Nico Rosberg has a German mother and races under a German license, but his father was Finland's first champion, Keke Rosberg.

-Calling the Old Man Out: This has happened frequently with the teams against Max Mosley, to the point they were willing to form a breakaway series untill he stepped down.
-Webber's response after he won the British Grand Prix, where he said that wasn't bad for a number 2 driver, falls under this trope as well.
+Calling the Old Man Out: This has happened frequently with the teams against Max Mosley, to the point they were willing to form a breakaway series until he stepped down.
+Webber's response after he won the 2010 British Grand Prix, where he said that wasn't bad for a number 2 driver, falls under this trope as well.

 Cameo: A fight scene in Iron Man 2 takes place at an Expy of the Monaco Grand Prix (as if it weren't dangerous enough already!)

 Camera Abuse: I'm looking right at you, Barrichello.
-(He tends to bang on the camera in his face or give it a (inverted?)
+(He tends to bang the camera in his face or give it a (inverted?)
 Smooch of Victory when celebrating a pole/victory.)

 Averted as many times as it is inverted or played straight.
 Schumacher, Vettel, Senna...